bkshaw/bkshaw/README.md

 AI Engineer at Valuence Technologies Japan | M.Tech in Signal Processing and Machine Learning from IIT Guwahati

 ## About Me
 I'm an AI Engineer at Valuence Technologies Japan.
-I completed my master's degree at the esteemed Indian Institute of Technology Guwahati in Signal Processing and Machine Learning (SPML).
+I completed my master's at the esteemed Indian Institute of Technology Guwahati in Signal Processing and Machine Learning (SPML).
 With over 4 years of experience in software engineering and machine learning, I'm passionate about leveraging technology to solve real-world problems.

 ## Current Projects
 - **LLM Scrapper**: Building an LLM agent leveraging open-sourced LLMs to scrap target information from various e-commerce websites in Japan with non-uniform HTML architectures.
-- **Auto-assessing-platform**: Developing a platform to identify and classify luxury products with high accuracy with little to no human involvement.
+- **Auto-assessing-platform**: Developing a platform to identify and classify luxury products with high accuracy with little to no human involvement in VT.

 ## Interests and Expertise
 - Machine Learning and AI